 Each of the electrified cars was significantly lower than that benchmark.

 Either consumers are warming up to used electric cars faster than new ones, or dealerships just don't want the hassle.

 [EDITOR'S NOTE: This article was originally published on October 1.
-We revised it on October 26 to take into account an interesting and likely valid point made in a .
-That piece starts to get to the point in the seventh paragraph, and eventually points out that the iSeeCars data set measures not time to sale but time to removal from dealer lots.
+We revised it on October 26 to take into account an interesting and likely valid point made in a lengthy post on The Truth About Cars.
+Starting in about the seventh paragraph, it points out that the iSeeCars data set measures not time to sale but time to removal from dealer lots.
 That may be because many dealerships immediately send used electric cars to wholesale auctions rather than trying to sell them at retail.
 Franchised dealerships often find selling used electric cars challenging for the same reasons they find selling new ones challenging, especially when their salespeople know little about electric cars or their buyers.]